Enter the text that you wish to encode or decode:

 How URL Encoding Works

-Characters that do not require encoding include:
+Characters that don't need encoding include:

 How to Use a URL Encoder/Decoder